truecharts/public/docs/development/app development/values-yaml.md

 ##### values.yaml

-The normal file with default setting in helm charts.
-However, for our non-library and non-dependency charts, this is not used for TrueCharts.
-As questions.yaml generates configs on demand (with addition of ix_values.yaml), this file might interfere with some Helm operations combined with the questions.yaml or test_values.yaml systems or cause unexpected behavior if used.
+This file contains the default config when running the App using stock helm (not SCALE).
+It also gets used for the testingsuite.

 ##### ix_values.yaml